Should you buy an iPad mini 4 in 2021?

-Best Answer: No. While you can still find the iPad mini 4 at select places for a pretty low price, you're much better off just spending the extra little bit of dough for the newer iPad mini 5.
-You not only get better and faster processing power with the A12 versus the A8 chip, but you'll also have a Wide Color Display with True Tone technology, support for the first-generation Apple Pencil, and a 7MP front-camera instead of a measly 1.2MP with the previous generation.
-Plus, the new iPad mini (5th generation) can go up to 256GB of storage, instead of 128GB with the iPad mini 4.
+Best Answer: No. While you can still find the iPad mini 4 refurbished or renewed at some retailers for a low price, you are still much better off spending the extra money for the newer iPad mini 5.
+The iPad mini 5 has faster processing power with the A12 chip versus the A8 in the iPad mini 4.
+It also has a better display, support for the first-generation Apple Pencil, and a 7MP front-camera instead of the 1.2MP in the previous iteration.
+You can also get up to 256GB of storage with the iPad mini 5, instead of just 128GB with iPad mini 4.

 You get more bang for your buck with iPad mini 5

-While the iPad mini 5 looks identical to the iPad mini 4, the latest generation of the mini is so much more capable, making it worth the slightly extra cost.
-The iPad mini 5 is just $90 more than the cheapest refurbished iPad mini 4 you can purchase from Apple, and all of the capabilities that it offers make it well worth the cost.
+When you ask yourself, "Should I buy an iPad mini 4?" the correct answer is just to avoid it now — it's six years old at this point.
+The iPad mini 5 looks identical to the iPad mini 4; the latest generation of the mini is so much more capable, making it worth the slightly extra cost.
+The iPad mini 5 is just about $100 more than a renewed iPad mini 4 from Amazon, and all of the capabilities that it offers make it well worth the cost.

-The real draw of the iPad mini 5 over its predecessor is the fact that it has support for the first-generation Apple Pencil, making it the first iPad mini to do so.
-Even though the first-generation Apple Pencil doesn't have all of the bells and whistles of the latest iteration, it still has pixel-perfect precision for drawing apps and writing notes and comes with tilt and pressure sensitivity.
+The real draw of the iPad mini 5 over its predecessor is that it has support for the first-generation Apple Pencil, making it the first iPad mini to do so.
+Even though the first-generation Apple Pencil doesn't have all of the bells and whistles of the latest iteration, it still has pixel-perfect precision for drawing and writing notes — it even comes with full tilt and pressure sensitivity, which you won't find in a lot of third-party Apple Pencil alternatives.
 The Apple Pencil connects, charges, and pairs via the Lightning port, and has zero lag in use.
 So if you've always wanted to use an Apple Pencil for taking notes or drawing with an iPad mini, then the 5th generation iPad mini is definitely worth the extra money.

 Unfortunately, while the iPad mini 5 is essentially just a smaller version of the 7th-generation iPad, it lacks the Smart Connector that the regular iPad has.
-So, you can only use Bluetooth keyboards with the iPad mini 5, instead of the Apple Smart Keyboard.
+So, you can only use the best Bluetooth keyboards with the iPad mini 5 instead of the Apple Smart Keyboard.

 Small but mighty